 Capital growth is another important factor in property investment and applies to all property types.
-Capital growth refers to the property’s increase in value over time, through a comparison of the property’s value at the time of purchase and sale.
+It refers to the property’s increase in value over time, through a comparison of the property’s value at the time of purchase and sale.
 Capital growth is part of the profit gained by property investors and typically takes a longer period of time to be realised.
-The UK has shown signs of economic recovery from the impact of the coronavirus and property price forecasts predict average price growth of 20.4% throughout the UK over the next 5 years, with the slowest recovery expected in London.
+The U.K. has shown signs of economic recovery from the impact of the coronavirus and property price forecasts have predicted average price growth of 20.4% throughout the U.K. over the next five years, with the slowest recovery expected in London.

-The strong demand for properties in the UK is largely driven by residential undersupply, where the number of people looking for rental properties exceeds the number of rental properties available in the market.
+The strong demand for properties in the U.K. is largely driven by residential undersupply; this means that the number of people looking for rental properties has exceeded the number of rental properties available in the market.

 There has also been a shift in lifestyle choices, with many individuals re-evaluating their living arrangements and shifting towards long-term renting in more central areas.
-Core regional UK cities are also increasing in popularity amongst renters as they are relatively affordable, driving up rental demand.
+Core regional U.K. cities are also increasing in popularity amongst renters, as they are relatively affordable, and this has been driving up rental demand.

 Reduced Stamp Duty Land Tax

-The UK government has temporarily reduced Stamp Duty Land Tax (SDLT) until 31st March 2021 to boost declining property transactions.
-The reduced SDLT applies to residential properties, with a 3% increase for additional properties, providing good value for investors l.
+The U.K. government has temporarily reduced Stamp Duty Land Tax (SDLT) until 31 March 2021 to boost a weakening property market.
+The reduced SDLT applies to residential properties, with a 3% increase for additional properties, providing good value for investors.

-In the UK, the millennial generation is shifting towards renting rather than owning their homes, with close to 40% of individuals in the UK privately renting their homes at age 30.
-For investors, this signals a change in mindsets that is beneficial towards buy-to-let investors, with the higher rental demand reducing the investment risk and securing returns for investors.
+In the U.K., the millennial generation is shifting towards renting, rather than owning homes, with close to 40% of individuals in the U.K. privately renting their homes at age 30.
+For investors, this signals a change in mindset that is beneficial for buy-to-let investors, with the higher rental demand reducing the investment risk and securing returns for investors.

-The interest rates in the UK are at a historic low of 0.1%, cut from 0.75% in March 2020 by the Bank of England.
-This low interest rate environment allows lenders to provide low property mortgage rates to lenders and investors.
-It is also a good time for investors to remortgage existing properties at lower rates to get better value out of their investments.
+The interest rates in the U.K. are at a historical low of 0.1%, cut from 0.75% in March 2020 by the Bank of England.
+This low-interest rate environment allows lenders to provide low property mortgage rates to lenders and investors.
+It is also a good time for investors to remortgage their existing properties at lower rates to get better value out of their property investments.

-The UK boasts high levels of Foreign Direct Investment (FDI), with £1.6 trillion in FDI in 2019, ranking it as the second highest country for FDI in 2019, only the first time it has not occupied the top spot since 1997.
-This reinforces the popularity of the UK as a global investment haven for real estate investors.
+The U.K. boasts high levels of Foreign Direct Investment (FDI), with GBP1.6 trillion in FDI in 2019, ranking it as the second-highest country for FDI in 2019, the only time it has not occupied the top spot since 1997.
+This reinforces the popularity of the U.K. as a global investment haven for real estate investors.

 |Property or lease premium or transfer value||SDLT rate|